morgixin/morgixin/README.md

 ### 👾 Hi!
-I'm a frontend and game dev enthusiast and a Computer Science student at Universidade Federal Fluminense.
+I'm a frontend and game dev enthusiast and Computer Science student at Universidade Federal Fluminense.

 ---